chrisdewa/unbelipy/README.md

     `rate_limits.is_limited(name: str)` - returns a bool indicating if the specified bucket is being limited

 # Know Issues:
-- `'-Infinity'` is accepted by the API as a parameter for cash or bank (edit_balance and set_balance), but it doesn't work.
+- `'-Infinity'` is accepted by the API as a parameter for cash or bank (edit_balance and set_balance), but it does not appear to affect the balance.
+I'm waiting on the devs word on this issue.
-- `client.edit_balace` which sends a patch request sometimes comes back with a 404 error even when the url and data parameterns are correct, even on repeated requests with the exact same data.
+- `client.edit_balace` which sends a patch request sometimes comes back with a 404 error even when the url and data parameters are correct, even on repeated requests with the exact same data, this is still being tested on.
+- Rate limits are not yet functional, it is recommended to run the Client with parameters `prevent_rate_limits` and `retry_rate_limits` set to `False` until they're finished.

 # Credits
 - Currently global rate limit is handled by Martijn Pieters' [aiolimiter](https://github.com/mjpieters/aiolimiter).